 If you’re going to purchase lotion, I highly recommend checking out the EWG.
 I personally like Every Day Shea brand.

-With that being said, today’s recipe is for the folks who want to make a smooth and “pumpable” lotion at home.
+With that being said, today’s recipe is for the folks who want to make a silky smooth lotion at home.

 - 1 tsp vitamin E oil

-- 1 cup (220 g) distilled water or a floral hydrosol (the hydrosol is my preference)– rose, lavender or calendula all work well – must be room temperature or lotion is more likely to separate
+- 1 cup distilled water or a floral hydrosol – rose lavender or calendula all work well – must be room temperature or lotion is more likely to separate, 220 grams, the hydrosol is my preference

-- Immediately pour the lotion into a jar and store away from light and heat.
-I find this lotion is really greasy immediately after making it, so I prefer to let it rest for about 24 hours before using.
+Immediately pour the lotion into a jar and store away from light and heat.

 If you’re using cocoa butter wafers, you’ll need 12 butter wafers to equal the 14 grams/2 tablespoons.